seattlerb/ruby_parser/README.txt

 * Incredibly simple interface.
 * Output is 100% equivalent to ParseTree.
   * Can utilize PT's SexpProcessor and UnifiedRuby for language processing.
-* Known Issue: Speed sucks currently.
-5500 tests currently run in 21 min.
+* Known Issue: Speed is now pretty good, but can always improve:
+  * RP parses a corpus of 3702 files in 125s (avg 108 Kb/s)
+  * MRI+PT parsed the same in 67.38s (avg 200.89 Kb/s)
-* Known Issue: Code is waaay ugly.
-Port of a port.
-Not my fault.
-Will fix RSN.
+* Known Issue: Code is much better, but still has a long way to go.
-* Known Issue: I don't currently support newline nodes.
 * Known Issue: Totally awesome.
-* Known Issue: dasgn_curr decls can be out of order from ParseTree's.
+* Known Issue: line number values can be slightly off.
+Parsing LR sucks.

 == SYNOPSIS: